sot232/Resources/future_topics.md

 # Topics that I Want to Study in the Future

 - Dummy Classifier.
+- NearestNeighbors.
+- KNeighborsClassifier.
 - Support Vector Machines (SVM), one of the well-known kernelized classification techniques.
 - Oversampling.
 - Undersampling: It can be good when you have a ton of data.
 You will remove information that may be valuable.
 - Synthetic Samples.
 (SMOTE, Synthetic Minority Oversampling Technique, etc)